 5 kids hit by van in Pollock Pines while crossing street

-EL DORADO COUNTY -- Five children have been injured after they were hit by a vehicle in El Dorado County.
+POLLOCK PINES -- Five children have been injured after they were hit by a vehicle in Pollock Pines.

-According to the CHP, around 10 a.m.
+According to the CHP, around 10:30 a.m.
 Wednesday, the children were crossing Pony Express Trail near Oak Street, within the crosswalk, when they were hit by a utility van.
-The victims were airlifted to the hospital.
-The extent of their injuries is unknown.
+The victims were airlifted to the hospital — two with minor injuries and three with major injuries.

+Witnesses say the children were Pine Top Montessori preschoolers, with their class and teachers, on their to a nearby park for a field trip.
+Authorities have not yet confirmed the ages of the children.

+"They walk here quite frequently, but they are always holding hands," Bishop said.

-The driver of the van, a man, remained at the scene.
-Officers do not suspect that he was driving drunk.
+The driver of the van remained at the scene.
+He was not injured.

+"The community came together to help the kids, make sure they were stable," said Jim McCarthy, owner of nearby 50 Grand restaurant and bar.

+Businesses around the area jumped into action to provide first aid to the kids and move the others to safety.

 The cause of the crash is under investigation.